Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 ![](/Pictures/Arduino_Mega_2560_Rev3_pinout.png)

-Take VCC for the PSOP44 pin 23 on the +5V, it is now stable 3.3V.
-The 3.3V pin cannot provide a stable voltage anymore after the 3.3V mod, forget it.
+Wire VCC for the PSOP44 pin 23 on the +5V, it is now stable 3.3V.
+The 3.3V pin cannot provide a stable voltage anymore after the 3.3V mod, just forget it.

 You can add a red LED connected to D12 (Writing) and a green LED connected to D13 (Reading) to have real time information from the board itself.
 Use 360 Ohms resistors to protect them.